-If you love your denims as much as me, they may have developed a hole or two over the years.
+If you love your denims as much as I love mine, they may have developed a hole or two over the years.
 Of course, that is no reason for letting go of them.
 Instead, use this as an excuse to give your pair of jeans a little facelift with the help of a needle and some thread.

 If you want to make sure that your healing stitches will outlast the next season, you should use sashiko thread to mend your jeans.